 The Samsung N5300 is good at displaying content without stutter.
 This is because the response time is not too fast and the blur that is present helps smooth out the transition from one frame to the next.
 You should have no issues with stutter in older content.

 Unfortunately, the TV cannot remove 24p judder from movies no matter the source.
 Some people might find this annoying.
+If this bothers you, the Vizio D3 Series 2021 is a similar TV overall, but it can remove judder from all 24p sources and the native apps.

 The TV has a menu option called Flim mode that is available when the TV receives a 480i, 720i or 1080i signal and it is supposed to help remove 24p judder.
 However, during our test, we were not able to remove 24p judder by enabling Film mode in these resolutions.